 Great quality earphones should be able to point your attention towards new details in a song, and sure enough, the P7 does that with amazing precision even with the tracks you’ve already listened to over and over before.

 The deep bass is pretty generous but still, keeps your sound tuneful and taut.
 If you need an option to connect to your headset to your device, simply plug in the supplied lead.
 As you would expect, the result of the wired option is improved detail and transparency.

-The Bowers & Wilkins P7 clearly sets high standards for other competitors in the same price range.
+https://geargadgetsandgizmos.com/bowers-wilkins-p7-wireless-headphone-review/The Bowers & Wilkins P7 clearly set high standards for other competitors in the same price range.
 The company has done a commendable job of building an excellent pair of headphones with a stylish design, high-quality sound, and user-friendly Bluetooth controls.

-The Sony MDR-1000x is another high-end noise-cancelling headphone that has strongly penetrated the wireless headphone market.
-The noise-cancelling capability is excellent; it allows you to pick out the fine details of a song even when commuting on a noisy train or walking down a busy street during rush hour.
+The Sony MDR-1000x is another high-end noise-canceling headphone that has strongly penetrated the wireless headphone market.
+The noise-canceling capability is excellent; it allows you to pick out the fine details of a song even when commuting on a noisy train or walking down a busy street during rush hour.

 The headphones have a characteristic Sony house sound; rich, thick, warm and powerful, with impressive details in both the highs and the lows.